certbot/certbot/certbot/docs/contributing.rst

 possibly tweak the security configuration to make it more correct and secure (Fix some mixed content problems, turn on HSTS, redirect to HTTPS, etc).
-Installer plugins tell the main client about their abilities to do the latter via the :meth:`~.IInstaller.supported_enhancements` call.
+Installer plugins tell the main client about their abilities to do the latter via the :meth:`~.Installer.supported_enhancements` call.
 We currently have two Installers in the tree, the `~.ApacheConfigurator`. and the `~.NginxConfigurator`.
 External projects have made some progress toward support for IIS, Icecast and Plesk.